Data Handling

 Use the following code to load data from Google Drive:

-Compress large files using tools like gzip
+Compress large files using tools like gzip or bz2 and load them directly:

 Build an ETL (Extract, Transform, Load) pipeline to: